Cervical screening (smear test)

 With our health assessments you get an action plan that’s tailor-made for you.

 Your nurse or doctor will let you know when you can expect your cervical screening results.
 They’re usually sent to the surgery or clinic where you had the screening test, as well as to your home address.
-Your results should be ready within four weeks, but sometimes it can take longer.
+Your results should be ready within two to six weeks.
 If you get an abnormal result, it doesn’t mean you have cancer.

-Your result will fall into one of the following categories.
+Your human papilloma virus (HPV) test result will fall into one of the following categories.

 You don’t have HPV